AndreOskarAndersen/bachelor_thesis/projectdescription.md

 Week 25 (21/6 - 27/6):
  * Thesis defence
- * VtDat exam

 # Learning outcome
-By carrying out this project I will learn about different neural network architecture, how they work and which applications they apply to.
+By carrying out this project I will learn about different deep neural network architecture, how they work and which applications they apply to.
 Next, I will learn about the preprocessing and analysis of images as data.
-Lastly, I will learn about the concept of "explainable artificial intelligence" and how this can be used to improve the understanding the developed model.
+Lastly, I will learn about the concept of "explainable artificial intelligence" and how this can be used to improve the understanding of the developed model.